François de Luxembourg: Ambassador

-Henri selected Piney for the sensitive mission of explaining the Catholic support for Henri to the Pope.
-Piney travelled first to Venezia in December before heading to Mantova and Ferrara to defend Henri.
-Venezia agreed to recognise Henri IV as king of France at this time, the first Catholic power in Europe to do so, and they dispatched their ambassador to him.
-He then travelled to Toscagne where he met with Ferdinando in secret to perform much the same mission.
-Finally he arrived in Roma, and was granted a reception with Pope Sixtus V on 14 January 1590.
+Henry selected Piney for the sensitive mission of explaining the Catholic support for Henrt to the Pope.
+Piney travelled first to the Republic of Venice in December before heading to Mantua and Ferrara to defend Henry.
+Venice agreed to recognise Henry IV as king of France at this time, the first Catholic power in Europe to do so, and dispatched an ambassador to him.
+Piney then travelled to Tuscany, where he met with Ferdinando in secret to perform much the same mission.
+Finally he arrived in Rome and was granted an audience with Pope Sixtus V on 14 January 1590.

-Sixtus gave him a comfortable reception, allowing Piney to sit down in his presence, an honour usually reserved for the ambassadors of kings, something Sixtus technically did not recognise Piney as.
-Piney outlined the royalist narrative of events in the kingdom to the Pope, provided the manifesto of the royalist Catholics and confided in him the promises towards Catholicism Henri had made.
-After this meeting, the ligueur Conde de Olivares and allied Cardinals attempted to convince Sixtus to have Piney dismissed.
+Sixtus gave him a comfortable reception, allowing Piney to sit down in his presence, an honour usually reserved for the ambassadors of kings, something Sixtus did not recognise Piney to be.
+Piney outlined the royalist narrative of events in the kingdom to the Pope, provided the manifesto of the royalist Catholics, and confided in him the promises towards Catholicism Henry had made.
+After this meeting, the ligueur Enrique de Guzmán, 2nd Count of Olivares, and allied Cardinals attempted to convince Sixtus to have Piney dismissed.
 However Sixtus refused, and met again with the prince on 19 January.

-At their second meeting Piney assured Sixtus that Henri was not a true heretic, and that he was ready to abandon his errors if they were made known to him.
-He informed the Pope that Henri would even affirm the real presence if necessary.
-Sixtus was approving of what he heard, an attitude no doubt in part fostered by the military success Henri was experiencing currently after his victory at Arques.
+At their second meeting, Piney assured Sixtus that Henry was not a true heretic, and that he was ready to abandon his errors if they were made known to him.
+He informed the Pope that Henry would even affirm the real presence if necessary.
+Sixtus was approving of what he heard, an attitude no doubt in part fostered by the military success Henry was experiencing currently after his victory at Arques.
 With a ligueur victory looking remote, some form of accommodation would be needed with the ruler of a key European kingdom.

 Coronation

-On 27 February 1594, Henri entered Chartres Cathedral for his coronation.
+On 27 February 1594, Henry entered Chartres Cathedral for his coronation.
 Representing the lay peers for the ceremony were the Bourbon prince Conti, Henri's cousin Montpensier and the prince étranger Piney.

-With Henri increasingly distant from his former Protestant co-religionists, he discussed the intimate details of negotiations that were taking place between himself and the Protestant leaders with Piney.
+With Henry increasingly distant from his former Protestant co-religionists, he discussed the intimate details of negotiations that were taking place between himself and the Protestant leaders with Piney.
 Ultimately the famous Edict of Nantes would provide limited toleration to Protestantism.

-In February 1598, Henri was moving towards the annulment of his marriage to Marguerite de Valois so that he could marry Marie de Médicis.
+In February 1598, Henry was moving towards the annulment of his marriage to Marguerite de Valois so that he could marry Marie de Médicis.
 Piney, in his capacity as ambassador to Rome, returned to the French court empty handed that month, not having secured the Pope's assent, though the Pope had not yet been officially informed of the move, he had been made aware by Cardinal Joyeuse.